G-Conard/g-conard.github.io/content/_index.md

           date_end: '2024-08-01'
           description: |2-
               I worked under Dr. Cagdas Onal in the Soft Robotics Lab at WPI.
 While a NSF Graduate Research Fellow, I was involved with the following projects:
-                * Collaborated with several teams of graduate students on various soft mobile robots developed by our lab, including a flexible-spined quadruped and a continuum-spined wheeled robot
               * Lizard Team: Collaborated with a team of graduate students to investigate methods of enabling a soft lizard-inspired continuum-spined wheeled robot to traverse uneven terrain, including executing mechanical design updates to improve functionality and incorporate sensors for SLAM
               * Quadruped Team: Collaborated with another graduate student to develop a soft quadruped robot with a flexible spine.
 Responsible for deriving inverse kinematics, developing a Webots simulation, and assisting with mechanical design
               * Origami-Inspired Continuum Actuator - Modeling: Investigated dynamic models for the continuum spine in order to accurately predict and control the robots' behavior
               * Wearable Assistive Device: Designed a wearable device to assist those with hearing loss
         - title: NASA OSTEM - LANDO Robotics Research and Development Intern
           company: NASA Langley Research Center
           company_url: ''